julita-w-chylinska/ML-Python-Breast-Cancer-Type/README.md

 ## Project Overview

 This project demonstrates the process of building a machine learning model that predicts whether a breast tumor is **benign (non-cancerous)** or **malignant (cancerous)**.
 The project goal was to build a model achieving at least **0.95 accuracy**.
-The workflow includes data loading, exploratory analysis, minimal data cleaning, feature selection based on correlations, model training, and evaluation.
+The workflow includes minimal data cleaning, feature selection based on correlations, model training, and evaluation with ROC curve analysis.

 > **Terminology note:** The dataset uses the word “cancer”, but the labels actually represent **tumor** diagnosis: malignant vs benign.
 In medical terminology, *cancer* typically refers to malignant neoplasms, while benign tumors are not considered cancer.